-As someone who’s been immersed in online technologies for well over a decade, I’ve gained a great deal of experience in social media as it has grown.
+As someone who’s been immersed in working with online technologies for well over a decade, I’ve gained a great deal of experience in social media as it has grown.
 The social web is now a jumble of competing and overlapping services, and it can be hard to know where to start.
 I can help by working with you to discover your social media or online needs, often the most simple of steps can really work wonders.
-An informal discussion—only one or two hours—will usually throw up a number of easy ways to increase engagement with your customers or clients.
+An informal discussion—only one or two hours—will usually throw up a number of ways to increase engagement with your customers or clients.

 Jon Bounds is writer and psychogeographer who is currently working on a book about a two-week road trip around the surviving seaside piers of England and Wales, and previously he created a short eBook about a journey around Birmingham’s independent pubs.
 Jon Bounds has built a reputation in Birmingham as a social media pioneer and community organiser.